homework 11: the adventure of the 2001 dimensions

 Based on the eigenvector loadings, how many genes appear to influence cell type identity?
 Explain.

 Plot the data in 2D principal component space, and color each point according to the cluster identities from part 1.
-You should find the K-means is missing the mark.
+You should find that K-means is missing the mark.

 Offer an explanation of what might be going wrong, and find a way to cluster so that each cell appears properly assigned in PC space.